Rogue Heroes | Case Study

 Stuka Planes

-On set, a drone was used for camera movement and timing for this sequence, with practical squibs creating small explosions for the bullet hits.
+On set, a drone was used for the camera movement and timing for this sequence, with practical squibs creating small explosions for the bullet hits.

 Glider Crash